It's All About Ventilation, Shading And Humidity

 Before you start to worry that your greenhouse is too hot, you should monitor the temperature to see if it is too hot for the types of plants which you are growing.
-The easiest way to do this is to have a max/min thermometer within your greenhouse.
+The easiest way to do this is to have a digital max/min thermometer within your greenhouse.
 To monitor the average temperature ideally place the thermometer out of direct sunlight and in the middle of your greenhouse.
 This type of thermometer will show you both the highest temperature reached as well as the lowest, whilst also show the current temperature within your greenhouse.
 If you decide that your greenhouse is getting too hot then it’s time to start looking at ways to keep your greenhouse cool.

 There are basically three factors to consider when keeping your greenhouse at a reasonable temperature throughout the summer months – these are ventilation, shading and humidity.
 By having the correct amount of each of these you will be able to keep your greenhouse cool.

 The first is root vents in your greenhouse.
 Most greenhouses are supplied complete with a number of roof vents – if you’re looking to purchase a new greenhouse remember that you can’t have too much ventilation so always order extra roof vents when possible.
 Ideally roof vents should be placed on the opposite side of the greenhouse to the prevailing winds – this prevents roof vents being damaged by strong winds forcing them open.

 The second is automating greenhouse roof vents.
 Although you can open and close them manually, you can make it easier by fitting automatic openers.
 These will open the roof vents when temperatures soar, and close the window when temperatures drop.
 Very easy to fit they work by a wax within a cylinder expanding when warm – so opening the window.
 These cylinders are replaceable, so you can have years of service from the same automatic opener – making them both efficient and cost effective.